Sloth And Wildlife Conservation Supporter

 Food & Beverages

 Lunch is the main meal of the day at the project and this large meal will always consist of rice, beans, a salad and vegetables, with the other parts of the meal changing on a regular basis to ensure variety.
-For breakfast and dinner, food will be provided but it is up to you to cook it yourself so we recommend taking turns with the other volunteers to prepare a delicious Costa Rican meal!
+Breakfast and dinner are also prepared for you!

 Clean drinking water and a variety of juices and sodas are available to drink throughout the day at the project site, but please note that whilst alcohol is not prohibited, it is not provided.